 One, you have to choose if you prefer giving wet or dry food.
 The former, of course, would be more expensive to maintain in the long run because it would require a huge amount of wet food to give the daily nutritional requirements a Yorkie needs compared to dry food.

-- Veterinary care
+- Veterinary Care

-Yorkies are prone to joint problems because of their tiny limbs in proportion to their frame.
-If fed too much, their legs might find it difficult to support the weight of the dog.
+Yorkies are prone to joint problems because their limbs are quite tiny in proportion to their frame.
+If fed too much, Yorkies’ legs might find it difficult to support the weight of the dog.

 As for spaying or neutering your dog, prepare $200 for the former and as much as $435 for the latter.

-A dog shampoo made from hypoallergenic ingredients can do the trick.
-However, be careful in choosing the brand.
-If the Yorkie developed an allergic reaction, switch it immediately.
-A good quality shampoo may start from $10 to $30 depending on the brand.
+A dog shampoo made from hypoallergenic ingredients will do the trick.
+However, be careful when choosing the brand.
+If the Yorkie develops an allergic reaction, switch products immediately.

 Are they a biting type?
 A cuddly type?
 Do they love playing Fetch?
 Do they prefer moving around a lot or sit in one corner?
 Whatever their personality, finding the perfect toy is a must.
 Most dog owners rarely acknowledge it, but toys are an essential part of a dog’s growth and development.

 Why So Expensive?

-Buying it young is relatively more expensive because of the preliminary costs of vaccines, paperwork, and keeping it alive.
-Young Yorkies are very much prone to accidents and illnesses because of their fragile bodily systems and tiny frame.
+Buying Yorkies young is relatively more expensive because of the preliminary costs of vaccines, paperwork, and keeping it alive.
+Plus, puppies are just much more sought after.

 As mentioned earlier, the more accomplished the parents, the more expensive the offspring because of their genetics.